scionproto/scion/doc/dev/design/private-ISDs.rst

 Hiding these is achieved by simply excluding them from any PCBs that come from outside the P-ISD.
 Every private AS needs an AS number.
-It is recommended, but not neccesary, that these numbers are globally unique.
-Global uniquenes ensure that the ASes can join a common P-ISD in future without problems.
+It is recommended, but not necessary, that these numbers are globally unique.
+Global uniqueness ensures that the ASes can join a common P-ISD in future without problems.

 To hide its existence from the local ISD, a private AS can use the ISD code of a